joeykrug/essays/mentoring.md

 ## the ask

-the ask is often off center
+the ask is very often off center